oscrwebr/dog-tracker-mob-dev/1-overview.md

 Student ID: `c23035992`

-**Dog Daycare App** where customers can:
-- Manage and upload their pet(s) information (e.g Upload a profile picture, select their breed, view medical information etc.)
-- Create appointments for a dog day care service (walks, sleepovers etc.)
-- Track upcoming appointment information
-- Manage contact information
-- Send and receive messages to/from the Dog Daycare manager
-- View invoices for each service

-I'm not quite sure whether this module requires just the customer side or including a "manager" side too.
-(Login with different view permissions)

-The manager side would include:
-- View all appointments
-- View messages from each customer
-- View all customers and pets
-- Send invoices to customers

-Notifications will be sent to the customer and manager about upcoming bookings and messages they receive.

 **Pet Tracker App** with features such as:
+1. Pet profiles:
-- Pet profiles: Users can add/edit pets and upload details like their name/breed/age/veterinary information and profile picture
+- Users can add/edit pets and upload details like their name/breed/age/veterinary information and profile picture
+2. Photo gallery:
-- Photo gallery: Users can have an in-app photo gallery of all their favourite pet photos
+- Users can have an in-app photo gallery of all their favourite pet photos
+3. Appointment tracker:
-- Appointment tracker: Users can log any appointments they have for their pet such as
+- Users can log any appointments they have for their pet such as veterinary/grooming appointments

+4. Activity tracker:
-- Activity tracker: Users are able to log their activities with their pet such as walks/
+- Users are able to log their activities with their pet such as walks/meals (this will work like a calender functionality where you can select a day and see the activities that occured on that day)

 <!--